Gilbert-Maldonado/Gilbert-Maldonado.github.io/_posts/2016-11-20-week-thirteen.md

 **Quick Tip**

-This isn't really a tip but Harlem Globetrotters will be in Austin and Houston late December so if you want to see them make sure to buy tickets!
+This isn't really a technical tip but Harlem Globetrotters will be in Austin and Houston late December so if you want to see them make sure to buy tickets!
 Here's the link for the [tickets!](http://www.harlemglobetrotters.com/tickets).